flavienbwk/ceph-kubernetes/README.md

 If your applications need better performance and require block storage with RWO access mode, use the rook-ceph-block (RBD) storage class.
 On the other hand, if your applications need a shared file system with RWX (CephFS) access mode and POSIX compliance, use the rook-cephfs storage class.

 If choosing RBD and trying to reschedule a pod while its original node is offline as we did with CephFS, you will get an error from the PVC stating : "_Volume is already exclusively attached to one node and can't be attached to another_".
-In that case, you need to wait (it took me ~6 minutes for the cluster to automatically re-attribute the PVC to my pod, allowing it to start).
-Try this by :
+In that case, you just need to wait for the PVC to bind back (it took me ~6 minutes for the cluster to automatically re-attribute the PVC to my pod, allowing it to start).

+Try this behavior following this procedure :

 1. Running RBD's deployment example